syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

   }
 }
 {% endhighlight %}
+{% endtabs %}

 The screenshot shows the output of delete the dragged item when drop into particular view.
-You can download the sample for above source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ItemDragAndDelete1298572945).
+You can download the sample for above source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ItemDragAndDelete-1684637146).

 ![](SfListView_images/SfListView-ItemReordering1.gif)